-If you are looking for the right thing to say to someone after the loss of a loved one, there are many bereavement verses, both religious and traditional, that can be used to help ease his or her pain.
-There are many options to choose from that will ideally express your thoughts and feelings.
+If you are looking for the right thing to say to someone after the loss of a loved one, there are many bereavement verses, both religious and traditional, that can be used to help ease their pain.
+There are several options to choose from that will ideally express your thoughts and feelings.

 About Bereavement Verses

 Condolence sayings, quotes, or verses don't need to be complex.
 Of course, it is best if you speak straight from your heart.
 But finding the right words to say can be difficult, especially if you have never experienced the loss of someone close.
 If you choose a sympathy greeting card with a pre-printed bereavement verse, you should always add your own sentiment.

 Using a religious quote or verse in a condolence card or letter after someone dies is acceptable.
 It is only considered inappropriate if the family to whom you are sending the sentiment is atheist or of a culture that does not believe in God or heaven.
 The following are examples of religious sympathy verses:

 - Matthew 5:4 - "Blessed are those who mourn, for they will be comforted."

 - Revelation 21:4 - "He will wipe away all tears from their eyes.
 There will be no more death, no more grief or crying or pain.
 The old things have disappeared."

 - 2 Corinthians 1:3 - "Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort."